troycomi/intermediate-vim/8_closing/README.md

 I hope you've learned a few tricks to start expanding your vim repertoire.
-You won't use everything right away, but pick your favorite one or two and see if you can make it muscle memory.
-Come back, pick another, and repeat.
+You won't use everything right away, but pick your favorite one or two and see if you can make it muscle memory. **Come back, pick another, and repeat**.

 To get better at anything, you have to have the curiosity to seek out new ideas or methods and the willingness to practice and improve.
 If you spend most of